Climate restoration: Climate Risk Management Letter in Science Magazine

+Early Conceptualising Conference Paper

+In a 2004 conference paper, former IPCC chair Bert Bolin with Michael Obersteiner, Kenneth Möllersten, and Christian Azar argue that prevailing climate policy frameworks may be insufficient when viewed through a risk management perspective under deep uncertainty.
+They contend that the only concentration policy fully consistent with the objectives of the UNFCCC would be to bring greenhouse gas concentrations back to the stable bounds within which they fluctuated over the past 420,000 years, implying restoring atmospheric concentrations toward the historically observed range prior to anthropogenic perturbation.
+The authors highlight the strategic importance of negative emission technologies, particularly bioenergy with carbon capture and storage (BECCS).
+In retrospect, the paper bears a clear resemblance to “climate restoration,” insofar as it articulates the objective of returning atmospheric greenhouse gas concentrations toward historically stable levels rather than merely stabilizing them at elevated concentrations.

 White Paper

 On September 17, 2019, the Foundation for Climate Restoration published a White Paper on existing Climate Restoration solutions and developing technologies.
 These solutions and technologies include proven, commercially viable projects, such as creating synthetic rock from carbon captured in the air for use in construction and paving, as well as emerging methods for removing and storing carbon, restoring oceans and fisheries.
 The White Paper also discusses Climate Restoration strategy and costs.
 A main goal of the Foundation for Climate Restoration is the reduction of atmospheric to below 300 ppm (i.e. near its pre-industrial level) by 2050.

 Climate Restoration: The Only Future That Will Sustain the Human Race

 Authored by Peter Fiekowsky and Carole Douglis, this book was published on April 21, 2022.
 It describes, among others, the criteria for climate restoration: Permanence —so the stays out of the atmosphere for at least 100 years; Scalability —the method must be able to remove at least 25 billion tons of a year; Financial viability—funding for at-scale carbon removal must be in place.
 It then describes four solutions that appear to fit the criteria: a) ocean fertilization; b) synthetic limestone; c) seaweed; d) enhanced atmospheric methane oxidation using iron chloride.
 It claims that the required technologies and finance are already available to restore a safe climate.
 Scale-up requires that the restoration goal be endorsed by the UN and large NGOs so that investors and philanthropists can justify funding the projects.
 The authors do not assume government funding will be forthcoming.
 The book is currently being revised for a second edition, to appear in 2025.
 The new version will emphasize ocean iron fertilization, as recent research shows that this solution is the most likely to scale to meet the challenge.